BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/punchcard.md

 <h1 align="right">Extramural afterword</h1>

-This mediocre story is a chance to remind the reader of the outstanding traits of this medium, &thinsp;&mdash;&thinsp;  despite its fast decadence, predetermined by data density
+__This mediocre story is also a chance to remind the reader of the outstanding traits of this medium__, &thinsp;&mdash;&thinsp;  despite its fast decadence, predetermined by data density
 (it could become neither mini/micro nor double-sided next).

 I venture to propose punch cards as a backup if computer illiteracy ages come<sup>📚</sup> or for extraterrestrial spam<sup>🚀</sup>.
 And that's why: